Consultation

 Recommendations for action

-Wear and Tear
+Wear and Maintenance

 Regular maintenance is crucial for preserving the value of your property.
-Do not neglect upkeep and carry out necessary repairs in a timely manner.
+Do not neglect maintenance and carry out necessary repairs in a timely manner.
 A well-maintained property is not only more attractive to tenants or buyers but also less susceptible to damage.

 Training Requirements and Resources